OpenGrade

 Actors

-- Tenant contacts platform via support channel
+- Applicant contacts platform via support channel

-- Platform verifies tenant identity via email
+- Platform verifies applicant identity via email

 GDPR Article 17 — Right to Erasure